davidoram/beaker/docs/transcript.md

 Well this is where Synadia come into the picture.
 They are the commercial company behind NATS and they offer a hosted NATS service caled Synadia Cloud.
 A hosted service means that you pay Synadia and they will run NATS on your behalf.
 Lets take a look at what a Synadia Cloud gives us:

-- The core NATS messaging platform, including Jetstream messaging storage
+- The core NATS messaging platform, which includes Jetstream persistent messaging
 - A Web UI Console for management
 - HTTP Gateway
 - Connectors